botwiki/botwiki.org/content/bots/twitterbots/opentxtbook.md

 Robots: index,follow
 */

-[@opentxtbook](https://www.twitter.com/opentxtbook) is a "Lifelong Learning Assistant" created by [Arnold Tonderai Marunda](https://twitter.com/arnoldfungai) that communicates via direct messages on Twitter.
+[@opentxtbook](https://www.twitter.com/opentxtbook) is a "Personal Learning Assistant" created by [Arnold™Fungai©](https://twitter.com/arnoldfungai) that interacts via direct messages on Twitter.

-You can use this bot to lookup:
+@opentxtbook has the following botabilities:

-- Bible verses
+- compute - I can compute anything that is possible to calculate. i.e. Mathematics, Measurements, Time and Conversions.
-- country profiles
+- !lookup - I can query Scripture, Countries, Famous/Infamous Persons, Book Reviews and English Words.
-- profiles of famous people
+- !rephrase - I can improve English sentences, by correcting spelling, basic punctuation, and suggesting possible rephrases.
-- book reviews
+- !summarise - I can summarise any web page content.
+Just give me the URL (web page address) of article.
-- word definitions
+- !learn - Coming Soon.
+Work in progress.

-> To start, send via direct message:  `open: txtbook`.
+> To start, send via direct message:  `!start`.